-Hepatitis B is a viral infection caused by the Hepatitis B virus (HBV).
+- 1. Hepatitis B is a viral infection caused by the Hepatitis B virus (HBV).
 It is transmitted via exposure to contaminated human blood or other potentially infectious materials (OPIM).
 HBV infection can result in severe liver disease with symptoms of jaundice, dark urine, extreme fatigue, anorexia, nausea, abdominal pain, and occasionally rash and pain in the joints.
 Hospitalization is required in about 20% of the more severe cases of HBV infection.
 Most people with Hepatitis B recover completely, but approximately 5% to 10% of infected individuals become carriers of the virus throughout their lifetime.
 However, they run a risk of developing liver cirrhosis or cancer, both of which can be fatal.
-Pregnant carriers may transmit the HBV through the placenta with approximately 90% of infected infants becoming carriers.
+Pregnant carriers may transmit HBV through the placenta with approximately 90% of infected infants becoming carriers. - 2.
 Immunization for Hepatitis B is available, at no cost, to employees whose job duties place them at risk of exposure to human blood or OPIM.
 These job classifications and duties are outlined in the Exposure Control Plan.
 The Hepatitis B vaccine is a noninfectious yeast-based vaccine.
 Since the vaccine is prepared from yeast, there is no risk of contamination from human blood or plasma, so it cannot cause infection.
 No serious adverse reactions have been attributed to the vaccine.
 As with any vaccine, there is the possibility that the vaccine could reveal rare adverse reactions not observed in the clinical trials.
-Reported potential reactions include:

-- Injection site soreness, swelling, warmth, itching, redness, bruising, nodule formation

-- Low grade fever (less than 101°F), potentially within 48 hours following vaccination
+Reported potential reactions include: - a.
+Injection site soreness, swelling, warmth, itching, redness, bruising, nodule formation - b.
+Low grade fever (less than 101°F), potentially within 48 hours following vaccination - c.
+Tiredness/weakness - d.
+Headache - e.
+Nausea and/or diarrhea - f.
+Sore throat and/or upper respiratory infection - g.
+Dizziness - h.
+Muscle aches - i.
+Joint pain - 3.

-- Tiredness/weakness

-- Headache

-- Nausea and/or diarrhea

-- Sore throat and/or upper respiratory infection

-- Dizziness

-- Muscle aches

-- Joint pain

 Immunization for Hepatitis B consists of intramuscular vaccinations.
 The doses and frequency are determined by the manufacturer.
 The dose schedule information will be provided by the Student Health Center prior to the first dose.

-While most everyone can safely receive Hepatitis B vaccine, the following persons may want to consult their usual medical provider before vaccination: females who are pregnant or nursing, persons with known cardio-pulmonary compromise, persons with history of allergic reactions to yeast, thimerosal, or formaldehyde, or persons who are currently ill with a fever.
+4. While most everyone can safely receive Hepatitis B vaccine, the following persons may want to consult their usual medical provider before vaccination: females who are pregnant or nursing, persons with known cardio-pulmonary compromise, persons with history of allergic reactions to yeast, thimerosal, or formaldehyde, or persons who are currently ill with a fever.